-This article was written in 1974 by Dawn Tomaszewski, a senior at Saint Mary-of-the-Woods College, for the college news magazine, The Woods.
-The article was reprinted in 1986 in the January issue of COMMUNITY, the Sisters of Providence newsletter.
+Editor’s note: This article was written in 1974 by Dawn Tomaszewski, a senior at Saint Mary-of-the-Woods College, for the college news magazine, The Woods.
 Today, Sister Dawn Tomaszewski ministers as the general superior of the Sisters of Providence of Saint Mary-of-the-Woods.

 Foley Hall was built to house Saint Mary’s Institute, which became Saint Mary-of-the-Woods College.
 It was built in three stages: the north portion was begun in 1860; the east and west wings were added in 1871 forming an open courtyard; the front part was completed in 1897.
 It was razed in 1989.

 Sister Esther Newport died in 1986.
 Enjoy this first-hand account of Saint Mary-of-the-Woods own ghost story.